lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 ---
-title: "Bad open source experience: Auto-Rig Pro is terrible, so is Blender Market (and r/blender too)"
+title: "Bad open source experience: Auto-Rig Pro dev is terrible, so is Blender Market (and r/blender too)"
 ---

 {% raw %}